S3-working-group/s3-practical-guide/S3-practical-guide.md

 Agenda items:

 - cross domain synchronization and alignment
-- priorization and distribution of work
+- prioritization and distribution of work
 - responding to impediments